 A valid authorization to release protected health information includes:

-The name of the person or organization that the information is to disclosed.
+- The name of the person or organization that the information is to disclose.

 5. Treatment History: